Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: CCSN model with QCD phase transition

-For the present study of the hadron-quark phase transition in core-collapse SN, the spherically symmetric and general relativistic neutrino radiation hydrodynamics model {\tt AGILE-BOLTZTRAN} is employed \citep[][]{Mezzacappa93a,Mezzacappa93b,Mezzacappa93c,Liebendorfer04}.
-It features an adaptive baryon mass mesh \citep[][]{Liebendorfer01PhRvD63,Fischer09}.
-For the neutrino transport, the Boltzmann equation for three neutrino flavors is solved assuming massless particles.
-The weak reactions for the collision integral used are listed in Table~(1) of Ref.~\citet{Fischer2020PhRvC101}, together with the corresponding references for the weak rates.
-Weak rates in quark matter are treated as hadronic processes, for which neutron and proton properties, e.g., particle fractions and chemical potentials, are reconstructed from the corresponding quark quantities.
-Further details are provided in Appendix~\ref{sec:appendix_eos}.
+For the present study of the hadron-quark phase transition in CCSN, we employ the general relativistic neutrino radiation hydrodynamics model in spherical symmetry {\tt AGILE-BOLTZTRAN} \citep[][]{Mezzacappa93a,Mezzacappa93b,Mezzacappa93c}.
+It features an adaptive baryon mass mesh \citep[][]{Liebendorfer01PhRvD63,Fischer09} for which we employ here 207 grid points.
+For the neutrino transport, the general relativistic Boltzmann equation for three neutrino flavors is solved assuming massless particles.
+The weak reactions used are listed in Table~\ref{tab:nu-reactions}, together with the corresponding references for the implementation of the rates.
+These include the electronic charged current processes (1) and (2) for which the fully inelastic rates of \cite{Guo2020PhRvD102} are used, the (inverse) neutron decay (3), also based on the inelastic treatment implemented in \citet{Fischer2020PhRvC101}, both include weak magnetism contributions, further nuclear electron captures based on the shell model calculations of \citet{Juodagalvis:2010}, neutrino-nucleus and neutrino-nucleon scattering~(5) and (6) within the elastic approximation of \citet{Bruenn85}, including approximate contributions for nucleon recoil and weak magnetism following \citet{horowitz02}, inelastic neutrino electron and positron scattering~(7) of \citet{Bruenn85} and \citet{Mezzacappa93c} and further a variety of pair processes~(8)--(10), such as the standard electron-positron annihilation \citep[][]{Bruenn85}, nucleon-nucleon bremsstrahlung \citep[][]{hannestad98} with leading order medium modifications based on \citet{Fischer16} as well as electron neutrino pair annihilation \citep[][]{Buras06a} following the implementation of \citet{Fischer09}.
+Further details about {\tt AGILE-BOLTZTRAN}, in particular, about the finite differencing representations, can be found in \citet{Liebendorfer04}. \\